shdowops/maman14-2022-c/README.md

 >
 > - main function, opening on files or more, and reading the lines.
 > - main header file including required functions.
+> - implemented linked list header file + code for functions
+> - started the implementation of the preprocessing function